On this page:

 The frequency and intensity of these symptoms may vary from person to person.
 When these symptoms are exacerbated, it is called an asthma attack or asthma episode.

-For more information on causes, see the National Heart, Lung and Blood Institute .
+For more information on triggers, see the National Heart, Lung and Blood Institute.

 You may be diagnosed with asthma if: